Our expert testers

 Ease of use

 We assess these differently to our espresso and capsule machines.
 Many consumers are used to drinking espresso-based coffee, which tastes stronger and has more viscosity than alternative methods.
 So, to avoid an unfair comparison, Anee Sampath prepares the coffee himself according to his taste (for example, he often adds more coffee than prescribed for some models).
 He then rates them based on his expected characteristics of the brew profile.
-We also get a lay panel to taste the coffee that Peter prepared to the instructions.
+We also get a lay panel to taste the coffee that our experts prepare to the instructions.

 Our test lab